Tomires/thesis/shared.md

 The game uses four map layers to store data:

-1. large_object - contains sprites spanning multiple tiles (e.g. trees)
+1. large_object - contains sprites spanning multiple tiles (e.g. trees),
-2. object - contains smaller obstacles such as rocks or tile decorations
+2. object - contains smaller obstacles such as rocks or tile decorations,
-3. logic - used by the battle logic script to determine whether a cell is accessible
+3. logic - used by the battle logic script to determine whether a cell is accessible,
-4. terrain - contains base tiles
+4. terrain - contains base tiles.

 #### Level